Testing the Solvability of Systems of Linear Inequalities: Proofs of Theorems , , and impossibility result

 Let $\xi=(\xi_A,\xi_b,\xi_{\Omega})$ denote generic pertubations of the input parameters $\mu=(A,b,\Omega)$ of our LPs, where $\xi_A\in \mathbb{R}^{p\times d}$, $\xi_b\in \mathbb{R}^p$, and $\xi_{\Omega}\in \mathbb{R}^{p\times p}$ is a diagonal matrix.
 Given $\xi$, let the resulting perturbed inputs $\mu_N(\xi)=(A_N(\xi),b_N(\xi),\Omega_N(\xi))$ be defined by

-We assume here that the pertubation matrices $\xi_{\Omega}$, like the matrices $\Omega$, have all their $(i,i)$-th diagonal entries that correspond to indices $i\in K$ equal to zero.\footnote{See the paragraph that precedes Assumption \ref{assSSLSUC0}, for a definition of the set $K$, $U$, and for a definition of the projection operator $\Pi^u$.} Let $\phi_N(\mu)$ denote the value of the LP \ref{eqnSSLSUC1}, for arbitrary inputs $\mu=(A,b,\Omega)$.
-Let $L_N(\lambda,\eta,t; \xi)$ denote the Lagrangian for the LP \ref{eqnSSLSUC1} when the inputs of the LP are $\mu_N(\xi)$, and given by
+We assume here that the pertubation matrices $\xi_{\Omega}$, like the matrices $\Omega$, have all their $(i,i)$-th diagonal entries that correspond to indices $i\in K$ equal to zero.\footnote{See the paragraph that precedes Assumption \ref{assAVEAM0}, for a definition of the set $K$, $U$, and for a definition of the projection operator $\Pi^u$.} Let $\phi_N(\mu)$ denote the value of the LP \ref{eqnAVEAM0}, for arbitrary inputs $\mu=(A,b,\Omega)$.
+Let $L_N(\lambda,\eta,t; \xi)$ denote the Lagrangian for the LP \ref{eqnAVEAM0} with inputs $\mu_N(\xi)$, given by

-Let $\Delta_N(0,N)(\xi)$ and $S_{0,N}(\xi)$ denote respectively the set of optimal solutions for the LP \ref{eqnSSLSUC1} and its dual, when the inputs are given by $\mu_N(\xi)$.
+Let $\Delta_N(0,N)(\xi)$ and $S_{0,N}(\xi)$ denote respectively the set of optimal solutions for the LP \ref{eqnAVEAM0} and its dual, when the inputs are given by $\mu_N(\xi)$.
 Let $\Delta_{0}$ and $S_{0}$ denote the analoguous objects when $\xi=0$.

 For $(\lambda_{\xi}, \eta_{\xi}, t_{\xi}) \in \Delta_{0,N}(\xi) \times S_{0,N}(\xi)$ and $(\lambda_0, \eta_0, t_0) \in \Delta_{0} \times S_{0}$, the saddle point property of the Lagrangian implies that, for all sufficiently small perturbations $\xi$ such that $\phi_N(\mu_N(\xi))$ is finite, we have